DC Explosion and DC Implosion: Cancelled Comic Cavalcade

 About 30 titles were affected.
 Much of the unpublished work saw print in Cancelled Comic Cavalcade, a summer 1978 two-issue ashcan "series" which "published" the work in limited quantity solely to establish the company's copyright.
 The title was a play on DC's 1940s series Comic Cavalcade.
-Some of the material already produced for the cancelled publications was later used in other series.
+Some of the material already produced for the canceled publications was later used in other series.
 The two volumes, composed of some of these stories along with earlier inventoried stories, were printed by DC staff members in black-and-white on the office photocopier.
 A total of 35 copies of each volume were produced, and distributed to the creators of the material, the U.S. copyright office and the Overstreet Comic Book Price Guide as proof of their existence.
 Considered a valued collectible, a set of both issues was valued as high as $3,680 in the 2011–2012 edition of the Comic Book Price Guide.

 The contents ranged from completed stories to incomplete artwork.
-The covers featured new illustrations; the first one showed the cancelled books' heroes lying either unconscious or dead on the ground, the second showed the cancelled heroes being kicked out of an office by a bespectacled man in a suit.
+The covers featured new illustrations; the first one (by Al Milgrom) showed the canceled books' heroes lying either unconscious or dead on the ground, the second (by Alex Saviuk) showed the canceled heroes being kicked out of an office by a bespectacled man in a suit.
 The first issue carried a cover price of 10 cents, while the second carried a cover price of $1.00, but the publications were never actually offered for sale.

 Cancelled Comic Cavalcade contained the following material: